Skip to content

 The Problem

-The US healthcare technology market is dominated by a handful of legacy vendors — Epic, Cerner, Meditech — whose architectures were designed in the 1990s and whose integration models reflect that era.
+The US healthcare technology market is dominated by a handful of legacy vendors — Epic, Cerner, Meditech — whose architectures were designed in the 1990s and whose EHR integration models reflect that era.
 Every healthcare application has to integrate with these systems.
 Our engineers know Epic's HL7 and FHIR implementation constraints.
 They know where Cerner's API deviates from the standard.
 They know how to build SMART on FHIR applications that pass Epic's certification process.
 This knowledge is not in a textbook — it's accumulated from shipping clinical integrations.

 The largest EHR vendor in the US faces antitrust litigation from multiple state attorneys general.
 Implementation costs for major health systems routinely exceed $500M.
 One federal agency reverted to paper records after a failed deployment.
 The dominant claims processing AI has been documented denying claims at scale while its parent company faces Medicaid fraud allegations.
 A major healthcare IT vendor's subsidiary was breached for 12 months before detection.
 These are not isolated incidents — they are the systemic output of an industry that has concentrated market power in vendors with no structural incentive to improve.

 Healthcare interoperability mandates are creating a technical reckoning.
 ONC's information blocking rules, CMS's interoperability requirements, and the TEFCA network requirements are forcing health systems to expose data through FHIR APIs that their legacy architectures were never designed to support.
-The health systems that are compliant with these requirements today built modern data architectures that treat FHIR as a first-class interface, not a bolt-on API layer over a 1990s data model.
-Our healthcare technology teams build for this reality — not for the architecture of the systems that are currently failing to comply.
+The health systems that are compliant today built modern data architectures that treat FHIR as a first-class interface, not a bolt-on API layer over a 1990s data model.
+Our healthcare technology consulting teams build for this reality — not for the architecture of the systems that are currently failing to comply.

 Ready to fix this?